 Designated Safeguarding Lead: Mrs S Henshall

-Deputy Designated Safeguarding Leads: Mrs H Reed; Mrs A Webber; Mr T Pearson
+Deputy Designated Safeguarding Leads: Mrs A Webber; Miss A Frith

 Should you have any safeguarding concerns, you should contact one of our Safeguarding officers named above.
-If wish to make contact with our Safeguarding Governor, Mrs Foy, contact the school office.
+If wish to make contact with our Safeguarding Governor, please contact the school office.

 Safeguarding is a term which is broader than ‘child protection’ and relates to the action taken to promote the welfare of children and protect them from harm.
 Pupils’ safety is paramount at South Hiendley Primary School.

 If parents/carers would like any further information regarding the safeguarding of children, then please follow the below link.

 Here at South Hiendley Primary School we are committed to the Wakefield and District Safeguarding Children Partnership’s ‘Young People’s Safeguarding Charter’.
 You will find our certificate in and around our School.

 If you or some one you know needs any help or support then your first point of contact is Social Care Direct.